gchq/coreax/CONTRIBUTING.md

 :param a: Description of parameter a
 :param b: Description of parameter b
 :raises SyntaxError: Description of why a SyntaxError might be raised
-:return: Description of return from function, or “Nothing” if function returns None
+:return: Description of return from function
 """
 ```
+If the function does not return anything, the return line above can be omitted.

 ### Documentation and references
-The CoreAX documentation should reference papers and mathematical descriptions as appropriate.
+The coreax documentation should reference papers and mathematical descriptions as appropriate.
 New references should be placed in the [`references.bib`](references.bib) file.
 An entry with key word `RefYY` can then be referenced within a docstring anwhere with `[RefYY]_`.

 ### Generating docs with Sphinx